kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Anchors can also be defined from plane intersections, which is convenient for defining spar caps that are typically straight or tapered, or shear webs that similarly intersect the surface with straight intersections.
-Below we define the suction side spar cap, where the plane intersection defines the `midpoint_nd_arc`, which combined with the `width` field results in `start_nd_arc` and `end_nd_arc` forming a constant width patch along the span
+Below we define the suction side spar cap, where the plane intersection defines the :code:`midpoint_nd_arc`, which combined with the :code:`width` field results in :code:`start_nd_arc` and :code:`end_nd_arc` forming a constant width patch along the span
-(note that the numbers in the fields are arbitrary).
+(note that the numbers in the below example are arbitrary).

 .. code-block:: yaml